 Volatile conditions

 Activity within the industry is highly dependent on both upstream suppliers and downstream buyers.
-Competition from substitute products (e.g. steel and plastic) contributes to revenue volatility, which affects industry attractiveness.
+Competition from substitute products (e.g. steel and plastic) contributes to revenue volatility, which affects workforce attraction and retention.

 26,738